naekang/naekang.github.io-deprecated/index.md

 ---
 layout: page
-title: Thank You!
+title: Hauling-IT
 sitemap: false
 ---

-Thank you for buying the PRO version of Hydejack! 🎉
+Thank you for visiting Hauling-IT blog! 🎉

 More than one year ago I was looking for a blogging platform but couldn't find it:
 One that would let me write posts in markdown with my own editor,